 Tips For Avoiding Holiday Pet Travel Mistakes

-Getting derailed before you even start would certainly be a crushing blow during the holidays!
-If you’ll be traveling by air, train, or rental car, be sure to book early, and be very clear that you’re traveling with a pet.
-Airlines pet policies differ regarding pet reservations, required documentation, and pricing, so be sure that you’ve dotted your I’s and crossed your T’s.
+Getting derailed before you even leave home would certainly be a crushing blow during the holidays!
+If you’ll be traveling by air, train, or rental car, be sure to book early.

 READ MORE ⇒ U.S. Airline Pet Policies